angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ### Round 9 &mdash; Riccardo on TEG 2-1

-Unfortunaly we can't ID into the top8, we have to play it out.
+Unfortunately we can't ID into the top8, we have to play it out.

 #### Game 1